Ifẹ: Cults of Divinities

-Ife is well known as the city of 401 deities (also known as irumole or orishas).
-It is said that every day of the year the traditional worshippers celebrate a festival of one of these deities.
+Ife is dubbed "the city of 401 deities" (also known as irumole or orishas).
+It is said that every day of the year traditional worshippers celebrate a festival of one of these deities.
 Often the festivals extend over more than one day and they involve both priestly activities in the palace and theatrical dramatisations in the rest of the kingdom.
 Historically the King only appeared in public during the annual Olojo festival (celebration of the new dawn); other important festivals here include the Itapa festival for Obatala and Obameri, the Edi festival for Moremi Ajasoro and the Ugbo with their Igare (Oluyare) masqueraders.

+Art history

 Kings and gods were often depicted with large heads because the artists believed that the Ase was held in the head, the Ase being the inner power and energy of a person.
 Both historic figures of Ife and the offices associated with them are represented.
-One of the best documented among this is the early king Obalufon II who is said to have invented bronze casting and is honored in the form of a naturalistic copper life-size mask.
+One of the best documented among this is the early king Obalufon II who is said to have invented bronze casting and is honoured in the form of a naturalistic copper life-size mask.

 The city was a settlement of substantial size between the 12th and 14th centuries, with houses featuring potsherd pavements.
-Ilé-Ifè is known worldwide for its ancient and naturalistic bronze, stone and terracotta sculptures, which reached their peak of artistic expression between 1200 and 1400 CE In the period around 1300 CE the artists at Ife developed a refined and naturalistic sculptural tradition in terracotta, stone and copper alloy—copper, brass, and bronze—many of which appear to have been created under the patronage of King Obalufon II, the man who today is identified as the Yoruba patron deity of brass casting, weaving and regalia.
+Ilé-Ifè is known worldwide for its ancient and naturalistic bronze, stone and terracotta sculptures, which reached their peak of artistic expression between 1200 and 1400 In the period around 1300 the artists at Ife developed a refined and naturalistic sculptural tradition in terracotta, stone and copper alloy—copper, brass, and bronze—many of which appear to have been created under the patronage of King Obalufon II, the man who today is identified as the Yoruba patron deity of brass casting, weaving and regalia.
 After this period, production declined as political and economic power shifted to the nearby kingdom of Benin which, like the Yoruba kingdom of Oyo, developed into a major empire.

-Bronze and terracotta art created by this civilization are significant examples of naturalism in pre-colonial African art and are distinguished by their variations in regalia, facial marking patterns, and body proportions.
+Bronze and terracotta art created by this civilisation are significant examples of naturalism in pre-colonial African art and are distinguished by their variations in regalia, facial marking patterns, and body proportions.
 Ancient Ife also was famous for its glass beads which have been found at sites as far away as Mali, Mauritania, and Ghana.